-Many shampoos are designed specifically for Seborrheic Dermatitis.
-These may include any of the following actives; Climbazole, Piroctone Olamine, Polidocanol, anti-inflammatory agents such as salicylic acid and resorcin, minerals such as zinc or selenium sulfide, or antifungals like ketoconazole.
+Shampoos designed specifically for Seborrheic Dermatitis usually include any of the following actives; Climbazole, Piroctone Olamine, Polidocanol, anti-inflammatory agents such as salicylic acid and resorcin, minerals such as zinc or selenium sulphide, or antifungals like ketoconazole.

-The Eucerin DermoCapillaire ANTI-DANDRUFF INTENSIVE SCALP TREATMENT, ANTI-DANDRUFF CREME SHAMPOO and ANTI-DANDRUFF GEL SHAMPOO are specifically designed for dry or greasy dandruff and are dermatologically proven to be effective on Seborrheic Dermatitis.
+The following Eucerin products are specifically designed for dry or greasy dandruff and are dermatologically proven to be effective for Seborrheic Dermatitis treatment: